Delirium tremens: Causes

+There is no exact amount of alcohol that precipitates delirium tremens however it is most common after abrupt stopping after heavy, prolonged periods of drinking.
+Greater than 20 drinks per day increases the risk of DT, however it can occur with less drinks as well.
+Withdrawal from other drugs like benzodiazepines or barbiturates may cause similar symptoms, however the term delirium tremens is reserved for alcohol withdrawal.

 Pathophysiology

 Delirium tremens is a component of alcohol withdrawal hypothesized to be the result of compensatory changes in response to chronic heavy alcohol use.
-Alcohol positively allosterically modulates the binding of GABA, enhancing its effect and resulting in inhibition of neurons projecting into the nucleus accumbens, as well as inhibiting NMDA receptors.
-This combined with desensitization of alpha-2 adrenergic receptors, results in a homeostatic upregulation of these systems in chronic alcohol use.
+Alcohol binds to and activates GABA, causing depression of the central nervous system and sedation.
+This results in inhibition of neurons projecting into the nucleus accumbens, as well as inhibiting NMDA receptors.
+This combined with desensitization of alpha-2 adrenergic receptors, results in upregulation of these systems in chronic alcohol use.

-When alcohol use ceases, the unregulated mechanisms result in hyperexcitability of neurons as natural GABAergic systems are down-regulated and excitatory glutamatergic systems are unregulated.
-This combined with increased noradrenergic activity results in the symptoms of delirium tremens.
+When alcohol use ceases, the unregulated mechanisms result in hyperexcitability of neurons as natural GABAergic systems are down-regulated and excitatory glutamatergic systems are upregulated.
+This combined with increased noradrenergic activity results in the symptoms of delirium tremens including seizures, tremors, anxiety, confusion, and hallucinations.

 Diagnosis

 Diagnosis is mainly based on symptoms.
-In a person with delirium tremens it is important to rule out other associated problems such as electrolyte abnormalities, pancreatitis, and alcoholic hepatitis.
+According to the DSM-5, alcohol withdrawal is diagnosed after a cessation or reduction in heavy, prolonged alcohol use followed by the development of at least two of the following symptoms: autonomic hyperactivity (elevated heart rate, elevated blood pressure, etc.), increased hand tremor, insomnia, nausea/vomiting, hallucinations or illusions, psychomotor agitation, anxiety, and generalized seizures.
+Scoring criteria including CIWA is useful to anticipate withdrawal and to estimate severity, but it is not used for diagnosis.
+In a person with delirium tremens, it is important to rule out other associated problems, such as electrolyte abnormalities, pancreatitis, and alcoholic hepatitis.

 Treatment

-Delirium tremens due to alcohol withdrawal can be treated with benzodiazepines.
+The treatment of choice for delirium tremens is benzodiazepines.
 High doses may be necessary to prevent death.
-Amounts given are based on the symptoms.
-Typically the person is kept sedated with benzodiazepines, such as diazepam, lorazepam, chlordiazepoxide, or oxazepam.
+The preferred treatment is giving these medications in response to the patient's symptoms, rather than at scheduled intervals.
+Short acting benzodiazepines including lorazepam and oxazepam are commonly used as they are not processed by the liver, which can be dangerous in patients with alcoholism with significant liver disease.

-In some cases antipsychotics, such as haloperidol may also be used.
+In some cases antipsychotics, such as haloperidol may also be used to further control symptoms like agitation and confusion.
+Antipsychotics should never be used alone in delirium tremens as they may increase the risk of seizures.
 Older drugs such as paraldehyde and clomethiazole were formerly the traditional treatment but have now largely been superseded by the benzodiazepines.

-Acamprosate is occasionally used in addition to other treatments, and is then carried on into long-term use to reduce the risk of relapse.
-If status epilepticus occurs it is treated in the usual way.

-It can also be helpful to provide a well lit room as people often have hallucinations.
+It can also be helpful to provide a well lit room to reorient the patient and reduce confusion.

-Alcoholic beverages can also be prescribed as a treatment for delirium tremens, but this practice is not universally supported.
+Alcoholic beverages were given in the past, but this practice is no longer supported.

-High doses of thiamine often by the intravenous route is also recommended.
+High doses of thiamine often by the intravenous route is also recommended to prevent Wernicke's encephalopathy as low thiamine levels are very common in heavy alcohol use.